 In scenario one, you reach out to a customer service agent who bluntly informs you there’s nothing you can do but wait.
 You’re left feeling powerless, angry, and frustrated.

 In scenario two, you reach out to a customer service agent who apologizes for the mix-up and tells you that they understand your frustration.
-They offer options on ways to resolve the situation and stay connected with you until you find a solution.
+They offer options and ways to resolve the situation and stay connected with you until you find a solution.

 Which company would you buy from again?